Solving Distributed Flexible Job Shop Scheduling Problems in the Wool Textile Industry with Quantum Annealing: Preliminaries

-To solve a problem on a D-wave quantum annealer, the problem is formulated as an objective function in \ac{QUBO} format.
-Low energy states of the objective function represent good solutions of the problem.
-Because the cost function can be represented as a graph, it can be mapped onto the \ac{QPU}: linear coefficients to qubit biases and quadratic coefficients to coupler strengths.
-The \ac{QPU} uses quantum annealing to seek the minimum in the resulting energy landscape, which corresponds to the solution of the problem. \ac{QA} devices are less affected by noise than gate model quantum computers.
-This allows more qubit usage, and thus solves larger problems. \ac{QA} provides an approach that promises good solutions to NP-hard problems and is specialized in combinatorial optimization.
+The QUBO formulation is further mapped to a QPU topology~\citep{149:Yarkoni2022} to solve the problem during the annealing process and minimize the energy function. \ac{QA} devices are less affected by noise than gate model quantum computers.
+This allows for more qubit usage and thus solves larger problems. \ac{QA} provides an approach that promises good solutions to NP-hard problems and specializes in combinatorial optimization.
 While the discussion continues whether \ac{QA} can provide quantum speed-up over classical approaches, there have been several attempts to solve application-motivated problems with \ac{QA}~\cite{149:Yarkoni2022}.